 There are local ABC, CBS, NBC and FOX stations.
-AMC, Hallmark networks, Discovery ID, ACC Network, NFL Network, ESPN, and NBA TV are included in the channel lineup.
+Hallmark Channel, Discovery, ACC Network, NFL Network, ESPN, and NBA TV are included in the channel lineup.

 You can use your subscription to activate more than 40 apps on your streaming device or computer.
 So you can unlock extra live streams and on-demand libraries that you won’t find within your fuboTV subscription.